 Each Fund currently qualifies and is expected to continue to qualify as a "mutual fund trust" within the meaning of the Tax Act at all material times.
 It is the Manager's intention that the conditions prescribed in the Tax Act for qualification as a mutual fund trust will be satisfied on a continuing basis.
 If a Fund ceases to qualify as a mutual fund trust under the Tax Act, the income tax considerations described under "Income Tax Considerations" on page 21 could be materially and adversely different in some respects.
-For example, if a Fund is not a "mutual fund trust" under the Tax Act throughout a taxation year the Fund (i) would not be eligible for the capital gains refund under the Tax Act, (ii) may become liable for alternative minimum tax under the Tax Act in such year, (iii) may be subject to a special tax under Part XII.2 of the Tax Act in such year and (iv) may be subject to the mark-to-market rules applicable to financial institutions under the Tax Act.
+For example, if a Fund is not a "mutual fund trust" under the Tax Act, throughout a taxation year the Fund (i) would not be eligible for the capital gains refund under the Tax Act, (ii) may become liable for alternative minimum tax under the Tax Act in such year, (iii) may be subject to a special tax under Part XII.2 of the Tax Act in such year and (iv) may be subject to the mark-to-market rules applicable to financial institutions under the Tax Act.
 In addition, if the Fund ceases to qualify as a mutual fund trust, units of the Fund will no longer be qualified investments for Registered Plans under the Tax Act.
-The Tax Act imposes penalties on the annuitant, holder, or subscriber of a Registered Plan (other than a deferred profit sharing plan) for the acquisition or holding of non-qualified investments.
+The Tax Act imposes penalties on the acquisition or holding of non-qualified investments.